-Today’s Clinical Pilates, considers the movement-direction preference that the patient demonstrates when they are assessed by their Physiotherapist.
+Today’s Group Physiotherapy, considers the movement-direction preference that the patient demonstrates when they are assessed by their Physiotherapist.
 In fact careful ongoing re-assessment is important to monitor the effectiveness of the exercise programme.

 Pilates mat exercises are also taught, but much more control is needed to correctly perform the exercises.

-Our clinic offers Pilates exercises as part of most of our treatments on a one-to-one basis.
-We also regularly run small Pilates equipment groups and mat and ball groups.
+Our clinic offers pilates exercises as part of most of our treatments on a one-to-one basis.
+We also regularly run small Pilates equipment and mat and ball groups.
 Many of the Health Funds will support these group sessions.

 A full assessment of each patient entering these groups is needed, along with core muscle training as a pre-requisite.